spatialos/gdk-for-unity/docs/welcome.md

 ## Up next

 Looking for a little more inspiration before jumping in?
 Check out the <a href="https://improbable.io/games/blog/category/featured-games" data-track-link="Featured Games Clicked|product=Docs" target="_blank">Featured Games</a> currently in development on SpatialOS.
-You might also be interested in reading about the <a href="https://improbable.io/games/blog/category/game-design" data-track-link="Featured Games Clicked|product=Docs" target="_blank">Game Design</a> opportunities and challenges associated with working with SpatialOS.
+You might also be interested in reading about the <a href="https://improbable.io/games/blog/category/game-design" data-track-link="Game Design Clicked|product=Docs" target="_blank">Game Design</a> opportunities and challenges associated with working with SpatialOS.

 We’d love to hear your game ideas and any questions you have about making games on SpatialOS: